Speak Up for Clean Water!

 How Bad Is It?

-A new report released by Earthjustice, Environmental Integrity Project, Prairie Rivers Network, and Sierra Club shows twenty-two of the twenty-four coal plants with available data have levels of toxic pollutants in the groundwater.
-Eighteen plants were fond to have unsafe levels for one or more of the following pollutants: arsenic, boron, cadmium, chromium, cobalt, lead, lithium, manganese, molybdenum, selenium, and thallium.
+"Cap and Run: Toxic Coal Ash Left Behind by Big Polluters Threatens Illinois Water" is a new report released by Earthjustice, Environmental Integrity Project, Prairie Rivers Network, and Sierra Club.
+It shows twenty-two of twenty-four coal plants with available data have levels of toxic pollutants in groundwater on their sites.
+Eighteen were found to have unsafe levels for one or more of the following pollutants: arsenic, boron, cadmium, chromium, cobalt, lead, lithium, manganese, molybdenum, selenium, and thallium.

 But this pollution is not limited to groundwater contamination.
 According to information on file with Illinois EPA, Illinois coal plants also dump millions of pounds of pollution into lakes, rivers and streams every year.